-PL 325 Asian Philosophy (3.00 cr.)
+PL 325 Asian Philosophy

 Prerequisite: PL 201, one additional PL 200-level course.
 An upper-level exploration of Asian philosophical and spiritual traditions, such as Hinduism, Buddhism, Confucianism, and Taoism.
-One or more may be the focus of a given course Counts toward Asian Studies minor.
+One or more may be the focus of a given course.
+Counts toward Asian Studies minor.